-Adult Gastroenterology Associates (AGA) is a single specialty gastroenterology and hepatology (liver disease) practice that comprises eleven physicians with three office locations in Tulsa and multiple satellite locations servicing much of Northeastern Oklahoma.
-For 30 years, AGA’s Board Certified, fellowship trained physicians have been the experts in all aspects of their specialties, including colon cancer screening procedures, treatment of GERD, inflammatory bowel disease, irritable bowel syndrome and treatment of diseases of the liver and pancreas.
+Adult Gastroenterology Associates (AGA) is a single-specialty gastroenterology and hepatology (liver disease) practice that comprises ten physicians with three office locations in Tulsa and multiple satellite locations servicing much of Northeastern Oklahoma.
+For 30 years, AGA’s Board Certified, fellowship-trained physicians have been the experts in all aspects of their specialties, including colon cancer screening procedures, treatment of GERD, inflammatory bowel disease, irritable bowel syndrome, and treatment of diseases of the liver and pancreas.

 AGA was founded in 1987 by Nicholas Mamalis, M.D., his vision was to change GI care in Tulsa for the better.
 AGA is the leader in endoscopic innovation in Tulsa having built the first freestanding endoscopy center to deliver care that is convenient and far, but most of all high quality to all patients.

-Discover all the reason Adult Gastroenterology Associates is the best choice for your digestive health care.
+Discover all the reasons Adult Gastroenterology Associates is the best choice for your digestive health care.

 Adenoma Detection Rate